Game Theory

 In the dating lecture, the announced topic looks biological: sex, marriage, children, fertility.
 Jiang turns it into method.
 The players are visible, the rules can be sketched, but the decisive question is incentives.
 His answer is that modern dating is a status game rather than a sex or procreation gameLoading source trail.
 Once status is the prize, behavior that looks suicidal at the civilizational level can become rational for the individual.
 People can optimize for rank, display, envy, and upward matching even while fertility collapses.

-This is why the page belongs near the center of the atlas.
-It does not replace the other concepts.
-It is a method for entering them.
-Nation-state formation, school failure, secret society cohesion, eschatological war, and Hollywood strategy all become clearer when the reader stops asking what the actors say they are doing and starts asking what the game rewards.
+This page belongs near the center of the atlas because it is a method for entering other concepts without replacing them.
+Nation-state formation, school failure, secret society cohesion, eschatological war, and Hollywood strategy all become clearer when the reader stops asking what actors say they are doing and starts asking what the game rewards.

 The Nearest Game Wins